libmir/asdf/README.md

 			// iterates over an array
 			.byElement
 			// Comparison with ASDF is little bit faster
-			//   then compression with a string.
+			//   than comparison with a string.
 			.canFind(target))
 			//.canFind("red"))
 		// Formatting uses internal buffer to reduce system delegate and system function calls